yongchenglow/livestorm-meeting-tools/README.md

 <keyword>: <commit details>
 ```

-keywords should be taken from the commitlint.config.js
+keywords should be taken from the commitlint.config.ts

 ## Acknowledgements